-The Columbia Center for Children’s Environmental Health goes beyond its commitment to extensive clinical research to inform families of preventive measures they can implement in their daily lives.
+The Center goes beyond its commitment to extensive clinical research to inform families of preventive measures they can implement in their daily lives.
 Close partnerships with community organizations ensure the Center is in touch with local concerns and can effectively distribute important educational materials for those families.

-The Center’s Community Advisory and Stakeholders Board (CASB) consist of nine established environmental and housing advocacy and health service organizations in northern Manhattan and the South Bronx.
-The CASB plays an active role in educating local communities by distributing Healthy Home Healthy Child campaign materials and delivering workshops.
+The Center’s Community Advisory and Stakeholders Board (CASB) consist of representatives from established environmental and housing advocacy and health service organizations in northern Manhattan and the South Bronx and in the surrounding region.
+The CASB plays an active role in providing us essential feedback in developing outreach and translational materials, educating local communities by distributing Healthy Home Healthy Child campaign materials, and delivering workshops.